ITMK/MT_Teaching/README.md

 In the Binder environment, all packages required for running the notebooks are already preinstalled.
 Hence, the housekeeping steps at the beginning of the notebooks can be skipped.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/ITMK/MT_Teaching/main)

+### Note on running the notebook on embedding-based MT quality scores in the Binder environment:
+The MT quality scores discussed in this notebook rely on rather large language models, which have to be loaded into the Binder environment in order to calculate the scores.
+However, loading these models may exceed the memory available in the Binder environment.
+Therefore, it may be advisable to run this notebook in Colab or on top of a local Python distribution instead.